getporter/porter/CONTRIBUTING.md

 If there isn't an issue for your PR, please make an issue first and explain the problem or motivation for the change you are proposing.
-When the solution isn't straightforward, for example "Implement missing command X", then also outline your proposed solution.
+When the solution isn't straightforward, for example, "Implement missing command X", then also outline your proposed solution.
 Your PR will go smoother if the solution is agreed upon before you've spent a lot of time implementing it.